mikef-nl/azure-batch-rendering/plugins/blender/README.md

 BatchLabs plugin for Blender.
 This plugin allows you to use BatchLabs and the Azure Batch Rendering Service to render your scenes in the cloud.

 ## BatchLabs
-Batch Labs is a tool to manage your Azure Batch accounts.
+BatchLabs is a tool to manage your Azure Batch accounts.
 The goal is to implement a great user experience that will help you debug, monitor and manage your pools, jobs and tasks.
 It also includes experimental features such as `Batch Templates` with the aim to improve your Batch experience.
 BatchLabs is updated monthly with new features and bug fixes.
-You can download it for Windows, macOS, and Linux from the [BatchLabs website](https://azure.github.io/BatchLabs/).
+You can download it for Windows, Mac OS, and Linux from the [BatchLabs website](https://azure.github.io/BatchLabs/).

+**Note: The BatchLabs official release doesn't yet support the features required to run the Blender plugin.** We will have an offical build out shortly, but until then please download and install [this custom build of BatchLabs](https://github.com/Azure/azure-batch-rendering/tree/master/plugins/blender/blender.client/build/BatchLabs%20Setup%200.14.0.exe).
+You will be automatically prompted to upgrade to the official build when it has been released.

 ![](../images/blender/labs.png)